Bettendorf/PV Youth Baseball: Welcome

 -- Our non-profit program raises funds to not only support this mission, but also partners with the City of Bettendorf and Bettendorf's Park & Rec Department to continually improve the baseball-playing facilities in our community;

--- BPV annually awards a $500 college scholarship to one senior each at the Bettendorf and Pleasant Valley high schools that went through our program and exhibits the traits we admire the most.
-(To apply, please see your high school guidance counselor);
+-- BPV annually awards a $1,000 college scholarship to one senior each at the Bettendorf and Pleasant Valley high schools (as well as a wild-card candidate from all area schools) that went through our program and exhibits the traits we admire the most.
+To apply, please see your high school guidance counselor;

 -- With backing from our generous sponsors, no youngster is denied the chance to play baseball for financial reasons.
 (Contact Bob Tappa to inquire about financial assistance);